openlibhums/memory-alpha/content/support/press-management/press-management-placeholder.md

-title: Press Management
+title: Press management

-# Press Management
+# Press management

 You can configure the press level of Janeway on the Press Manager page, which is accessible to users with the role of **staff**.